Claire Lacombe: Demise of the Society

 This activism would soon be brought to a complete stop.
-In late October 1793, a violent confrontation took place between Society members and the 'bourgeois' owners of food stalls in Les Halles (the main food market of Paris, which was located right across from the headquarters of the Society in the Saint-Eustache Church).
+In late October 1793, a violent confrontation took place between Society members and the bourgeois owners of food stalls in Les Halles (the main food market of Paris, which was located right across from the headquarters of the Society in the Saint-Eustache Church).
 The violence occurred when the Revolutionary Republicans tried to force the more conservative women of les Halles (the main food market in Paris) to wear the bonnet rouge (a revolutionary hat).

 The confrontation resulted in the market women laying charges against the women of the Society, including Claire Lacombe.
 This gave the Jacobins "the excuse they were looking for" to get rid not only of Claire Lacombe, but also of all women's political organisations.
 It took only one day for the Committee of General Security to prepare its report and recommendations on these charges.
-The report focused on two general questions: 'should women exercise political rights and meddle in (s'immiser) the affairs of government?
-And should women take part in political societies?'.
-The report’s negative answer to both of these questions cited several reasons: making the necessary investment in political organization would cause women to ‘sacrifice the more appropriate cares to which Nature assigns them.'
-Also, women were not thought to have the 'self discipline, dispassion, limitless self-sacrifice' required to exercise political rights.
+The report focused on two general questions: "should women exercise political rights and meddle in (s'immiser) the affairs of government?
+And should women take part in political societies?"
+The report's negative answer to both of these questions cited several reasons: making the necessary investment in political organization would cause women to "sacrifice the more appropriate cares to which Nature assigns them."
+Also, women were not thought to have the "self discipline, dispassion, limitless self-sacrifice" required to exercise political rights.
 The National Convention adopted these recommendations unanimously on 30 October 1793.

 End of Lacombe’s political career

 Barred from any political activity, Lacombe attempted to return to her acting career.
 On April 2, 1794, she was arrested as she prepared to leave for a theater in Dunkirk.
 Pauline Léon and her husband, Leclerc, were arrested the following day.
 Lacombe was released from prison on 20 August 1795, by order of the Committee of General Security.
-She was imprisoned one year longer than Léon and Leclerc because, unlike them, she refused to condemn the Revolutionary government and Robespierre in order to please the Thermidorians during the Themidorian Reaction (when Robespierre’s government gave way to a more moderate group).
+She was imprisoned one year longer than Léon and Leclerc because, unlike them, she refused to condemn the Revolutionary government and Robespierre in order to please the Thermidorians during the Thermidorian Reaction (when Robespierre’s government gave way to a more moderate group).

 After prison, Lacombe abandoned her political activities and took up again her career in acting.
 Numerous documents attest to the roles she played, mainly in Nantes.
 Ultimately, her career wound down and she seems to have ended her life in poverty.
 Suffering from mental health problems, Lacombe was admitted to the Pitié-Salpêtrière Hospital on 19 June 1821, where her profession was recorded as "teacher" ("institutrice").
 She died there on 2 May 1826, from a cardiac aneurysm.